sandraswiderek/movie_pipeline/README.md

 ### Enrichment 🔑
 - A scheduled Cloud Run Job calls the OMDb API.
-- It checks which ```title_hash``` values from the main fact table that are not already enriched.
+- It checks which movies have not been enriched yet and builds titles list.
 - For those titles, it retrieves attributes (ratings, box office, etc.).
 - The results are stored in a separate ```movies_enriched``` table in BigQuery.
-- ⚠️ No new movies are added – only titles that already exist in the CSV data are enriched.
+- ⚠️ Each unique movie defined in revenues table is enriched only once.
 - 🔄 API Limit: the free OMDb API key allows only 1,000 queries per day, so the job processes up to 900 daily to stay under the limit.

-Comment: Execute a fixed number of requests based on an environment variable.
-A better approach would be to read API responses to detect how many requests have been used.
+__Comment__: The job executes a fixed number of requests based on an environment variable.
+A better approach would be to read API responses to detect when request limit is reached.
 For simplicity I did not implement that.
-Ideally is to combine two approaches.
+Ideally solution would be to combine those two approaches:
+- detection of exceeding request limit allows to finish job ealier to not overflow API with unnecessary requests
+- fixed upper limit of requests prevent job from sending requests indefinetely when limit detection fails due to e.g. changes in the API responses

 ### Modeling 🧩
 - Dataform creates a joined view between the revenues table and the movie details table.